 Finding vegetarian food in Tokyo was more challenging than I had expected.
 Yano-sensei often reassured me, saying that adjusting to food is difficult whenever we travel to a new place and that it was completely okay.
 She reminded me that, for now, the most important thing was to eat properly.

-I visited several Indian restaurants.
-At the first one, I immediately chose palak paneer (An Indian dish made with spinach and cottage cheese – Paneer) , a dish I love and one that is completely vegetarian in India.
+During my stay, I visited several Indian restaurants.
+At the first one, I immediately chose palak paneer (An Indian dish made with spinach and cottage cheese – Paneer), a dish I love and one that is completely vegetarian in India.
 However, the restaurant owner told me that it wasn’t vegetarian there, which surprised me.
-I wasn’t entirely sure what ingredients were being added, so in the end, I had to choose the only vegetarian option available for lunch.
-It was called vegetable karee, which we know as mix-veg sabzi in Northern India.
+I wasn’t entirely sure what ingredients were being added, so in the end I chose the only vegetarian option available for lunch.

-I had never really understood why the word “curry” has such a strong image outside India, when that isn’t the case in India itself.
-However, after visiting different Indian restaurants in Japan, I felt I understood it much better and could even discuss it with my Indian friends.
-While reading menus, I noticed that Indian dishes were commonly labeled as 「カレー / karee」, which means ‘’curry’’ , with ingredients listed underneath, such as chicken curry or vegetable curry.
+Before this trip, I had never really thought much about why the word “curry” has such a strong image outside India.
+However, after visiting several Indian restaurants in Japan, I began to understand it better.
+While reading menus, I noticed that many dishes were labeled as 「カレー / karee」, with the ingredients written underneath, such as chicken curry or vegetable curry.

-The dish I ordered was called vegetable curry (mix-veg sabzi ), and I was impressed by how authentic it tasted.
-It came with a naan, which was very thick, and a unique salad.
+The dish I ordered was called vegetable curry, and I was impressed by how authentic it tasted.
+It came with a naan that was very thick and filling, along with a small salad.

 Another Indian restaurant surprised me with a wide range of Indian street-food options.
-I had heard that samosa (a fried Indian snack with a spiced potato filling) is quite popular in Japan, and I even saw momos (steamed dumplings, very popular in Delhi) on the menu.
-After confirming the vegetarian options, I ordered yakisoba (Japanese stir-fried noodles).
-In India, we have very similar noodles, just with different names.
-It’s interesting to see how the same dishes exist in different countries under different names.
+I noticed samosas (a fried Indian snack with a spiced potato filling) on the menu, and I even saw momos (steamed dumplings), which are very popular in Delhi.
+After confirming the vegetarian options, I ordered yakisoba.
+In India we also have very similar noodle dishes, although they are known by different names.
+It was interesting to see how similar foods appear in different countries under different names.

 At a third Indian restaurant, I was delighted to see South Indian dishes on the menu.
 I ordered uttapam (a soft South Indian pancake made from rice and lentils), which came with sambar (a lentil-based soup with vegetables) and chutney (a traditional Indian sauce served with meals) .
 I also had gulab jamun (a soft, syrup-soaked Indian sweet) for dessert.
 I was genuinely happy to see Indian cuisines beyond karee, which is often associated mainly with North Indian food.